Get started with the Langflow API

 Set environment variables

-As a best practice with any API, store commonly used values in environment variables to facilitate reuse, simplify token rotation, and securely reference sensitive values.
+You can store commonly used values in environment variables to facilitate reuse, simplify token rotation, and securely reference sensitive values.

 You can use any method you prefer to set environment variables, such as export